Workshops and Outreach

 Our workshops range from 1-2 hours in districts to intensive two week courses for graduate credit.
 All of these are taught by teams of scientists and classroom teachers.
 Our outreach opportunities include classroom visits and speaking engagements.

-Monarchs in the Classroom, based at the University of Minnesota, conducts on-site workshops for teachers, students, or other groups.
+The Monarch Lab, based at the University of Minnesota, conducts on-site workshops for teachers, students, or other groups.
 These workshops range in length from 1.5 to 7 hours, and cost $100 per instructor hour plus travel.
 They cover successful curriculum lessons, schoolyard gardening, and basic monarch biology, but can be altered for a particular type of event.
 For more information or to set up an on-site workshop, contact us by emailing email@example.com.

 In an on-going collaboration with several Minnesota teachers, we have developed a variety of materials to complement classroom study of monarchs.
 The centerpiece of these materials is a comprehensive written curriculum that leads teachers and students through an inquiry-based study of monarch butterflies and schoolyard ecology explorations.
 We have lessons for K-2, 3-6, and Middle School teachers.
 In each curriculum, there is a strong interdisciplinary approach; the curriculum incorporates concepts and skills in science, math, reading, writing, art and social studies.
 Lessons are congruent with K-8 concept and process standards as outlined in the National Academy of Science's National Science Education Standards (1996).
 Each guide has been indexed to the Content Standards from several states and the National Science Education Standards.
+You can purchase these curriculum on our store, or download a small selection of lessons.